Zlahrouni/pano-cloud-aws/README.md

 The `launch.sh` script launches both the initialisation and the deployment.

-We didn't merge this branch into the main branch due to an issue with deploying the nginx service.
-Consequently, we decided to proceed with the subsequent steps of the practical work by deploying the app directly from the docker-compose file, bypassing the use of swarm.

 ### Terraform and Ansible STEP

 ***You can find the preview the this step in [step3-docker+terraform.mp4](assets/step3-docker+terraform.mp4)*** <br>